zchee/golang-wiki/GccgoCrossCompilation.md

 ### Gotchas

 If you haven't compiled a shared object of the go library, _libgo_, for your target you might want to compile your Go programs statically, just like _gc_ does, to include all what is needed to run your program.
 Do this by adding the _-static_ switch to gccgo.
-If you're unsure how your produced ELF file is liked, inspect it with _readelf -d `<elf>`_ or _objdump -T `<elf>`_.
+If you're unsure how your produced ELF file is linked, inspect it with _readelf -d `<elf>`_ or _objdump -T `<elf>`_.

 ## Build a cross-gccgo aware version of the Go tool